nevinkopp/nevinkopp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!

 I'm Nevin Kopp, a recent graduate of the University of California, Riverside.
-I worked mainly with autonomous underwater vehicles (AUVs) both with graduate research projects and a full scale AUV deployment.
+While at the university, I worked a lot with autonomous underwater vehicles (AUVs) both with graduate level research projects and a full scale AUV deployment.
 Working with AUVs gave me the chance to gain machine vision, sensor integration, and autonomous navigation systems experience.

-I am currently seeking professional opportunities while expanding my skills through innovative side projects, such as a web-controlled fireworks display, combining IoT and UI design, and a robotic gripper hand for object retrieval.

 Outside of my technical work, I enjoy playing the guitar as a creative outlet.
 My passion for technology, commitment to learning, and hands-on experience make me a versatile and driven individual ready to excel in robotics, automation, and beyond.
 Thanks for reading!